ed223bd/L2/README.md

 ### Graph maker

-This is a module that will generate graphs based on JSON data from the user.
+This is a module that will generate graphs based on data objects from the user.

 ## Features